rioredwards/css-controls/README.md

 **Note about conflicts:**
 You can always reassign the shortcuts to your liking or disable them altogether.
 The shortcuts only activate when the extension activates. i.e. you are editing a CSS, SCSS, Less, HTML, JSX, or TSX file and your cursor is positioned on a line that contains a valid CSS or Tailwind number value.
 This way they minimize conflicts with existing shortcuts..

+If you ever want to temporarily turn CSS Controls off without uninstalling it:

+- Use the `?` button to open the extension page and disable it there, or
+- Run the `CSS Controls: Toggle Enabled` command from the Command Palette.

 ## Supported File Types